 Combine your quantitative skills with training in logic and the clear communication of ideas with a Huntingdon Mathematics major.
 Get involved through hands-on experiences that include:

-- Teacher Candidate clinical experience placements with area schools for those preparing for secondary education teaching careers
+- Teacher Candidate clinical experience placements with area schools for those preparing for secondary teaching careers.

-Through the Mathematics major, you will acquire a core body of mathematical knowledge, develop your quantitative and analytical skills, and, more broadly, learn to present concise logical arguments in both written and oral form.
-A degree in mathematics is excellent preparation for studies in areas as varied as engineering, economics, medicine, and law.
-The flexibility of the requirements at Huntingdon allows you to customize the degree, or combine your course work with a second major, to better prepare you for your postgraduate plans.
+Through the Applied Mathematics and Mathematics majors, you will acquire a core body of mathematical knowledge, develop your quantitative and analytical skills, and, more broadly, learn to present concise logical arguments in both written and oral form.
+A degree in Mathematics or Applied Mathematics is excellent preparation for studies in areas as varied as engineering, economics, medicine, finance, teaching, forensics, actuarial sciences, and law.
+The flexibility of the requirements at Huntingdon allows you to customize the degree or to combine your coursework with a second major, a minor, or educator preparation coursework to prepare for your postgraduate plans.